AtticusKuhn/EU-Economy-Bot/README.md

 - $config (config option) (config setting) - if you have the admin role, configure the bot.
     * Earn method - can be message send, time online, length sent, or none.
     * Earn amount - how much money will be earned when someone earns money
+- $stats - See stats on the economy of the server, such as inflation, GDP, and M0.

 # Wallets explained